danchiacchia/starter-academic/content/authors/admin/_index.md

   url: "http://yorksp.blogspot.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include compassion in the workplace (micro and macro, self and other), the psychological consequences economic threat, and quantitative methodology.
+bio: My research interests include economic stress and coping, compassion in the workplace (micro and macro, self and other), the psychological consequences of economic threat, and quantitative methodology.

 interests:
 - Compassion in the workplace (micro and macro, self and other)